Vivendi S.A. – Annual report – 31 December 2020

 Theatrical films and television rights produced or acquired to be sold to third parties

 Theatrical films and television rights produced or acquired before their initial exhibition to be sold to third parties, are recorded as a content asset at capitalized cost (mainly direct production and overhead costs) or at their acquisition cost.
 The cost of theatrical films and television rights are amortized, and other related costs are expensed, pursuant to the estimated revenue method (i.e., based on the ratio of the current period’s gross revenues to estimated total gross revenues from all sources on an individual production basis).
-Vivendi considers that amortization pursuant to the estimated revenue method reflects the rate at which the entity plans to consume the future economic benefits related to the asset.
+Vivendi considers that amortization pursuant to the estimated revenue method reflects the rate at which the entity plans to consume the future economic benefits related to the asset, and there is a high correlation between revenue and the consumption of the economic benefits embodied in the intangible assets.

 Where appropriate, estimated losses in value are provided in full against earnings for the period in which the losses are estimated, on an individual product basis.